Urban Plant Lady

 Sculptor and Fiber Artist

-As Anderson examines Creation, as documented in the Book of Genesis, and the replenishing life of plants and humans, she shines light on their structural and behavioral symmetry.
+As Anderson examines Creation’s design, as biblically documented, and the replenishing ability of both humans and plant life, she shines light on their structural and behavioral patterns and cycles.

-Her work is a narrative of the idealistic world between Humans and Plants, as she describes their design and function as being a “utopian bio exchange”.
+Her work is a narrative of an idealistic world amongst Humans and Plants, as she describes their design and function as being a “utopian bio exchange”.

 In The Wake of Grief